zixiaozhao/R/code_generation/README.md

 ### Zero-shot setting

-For Zero-shot setting, you can follow the [MultiPL-E](https://github.com/nuprl/MultiPL-E/tree/main) repo.
+For the Zero-shot setting, you can follow the [MultiPL-E](https://github.com/nuprl/MultiPL-E/tree/main) repo.
 Using the following script:
  ```
 mkdir tutorial
 python3 automodel.py \